 CPE Program Application

-Norwalk Hospital is accredited to offer Level I/ II, and Supervisory Education by the Association of Clinical Pastoral Education (ACPE), an accrediting agency recognized by the U.S. Department of Education.
-You may contact ACPE by calling 404-320-1472 or visiting their website.
-Norwalk Hospital is also affiliated with ACPE’s Eastern Region.
+Norwalk Hospital is accredited to offer Level I/II CPE, and Certified Educator CPE by the Association of Clinical Pastoral Education (ACPE), located at One West Court Square, Suite 325, Decatur, GA 30030, an accrediting agency recognized by the U.S. Department of Education.
+You may contact ACPE by calling 404-320-1472 or visiting their website at www.acpe.edu.

 To learn more or to apply to Norwalk Hospital’s CPE program, visit ACPE’s website for the standard CPE application form, and return the completed application to Rev. Debra Slade using the contact information below.
 Applications can also be sent to Rev. Debra Slade by email with PDF attachments.